twisted-tongues-team/www.twisted-tongues.com/src/manual.md

 ## 8 Questions? {#8-questions?}

-If you have questions about the site, or if something is not working as it should, please email both [hsande@berkeley.edu](mailto:hsande@berkeley.edu) and [sarum90@gmail.com](mailto:sarum90@gmail.com).
+If you have questions about the site, or if something is not working as it should, please email [twisted-tongues-team@googlegroups.com](mailto:twisted-tongues-team@googlegroups.com).